Pokémon Sun and Moon: Setting

-The Alola region comprises several islands of varying sizes; from left to right: Exeggutor Island, Poni Island, Melemele Island, Akala Island, and Ula'ula Island.
+The Alola Region comprises several islands of varying sizes; from left to right: Exeggutor Island, Poni Island, Melemele Island, Akala Island, and Ula'ula Island.
 The white structure just south of Melemele is the very large floating structure Aether Paradise.

-The Alola region was heavily inspired by Hawaii, with Game Freak staff visiting the islands to conduct research for the games.
+The Alola Region was heavily inspired by Hawaii, with Game Freak staff visiting the islands to conduct research for the games.

-The games take place on a tropical archipelago, a group of islands known as the Alola region.
+The games take place on a tropical archipelago, a group of islands known as the Alola Region.
 Joe Skrebels of IGN describes it as "Pokémons take on Hawaii".
 During an interview at E3 2016, Shigeru Ohmori noted that Game Freak staff took trips to Hawaii to conduct research for Sun and Moon.

-The leading scientist in the Alola region is Professor Kukui, whose name comes from the kukui, also known as the candlenut, the Hawaiian state tree, continuing the trend of Pokémon professors being named after trees.
+The leading scientist in the Alola Region is Professor Kukui, whose name comes from the kukui, also known as the candlenut, the Hawaiian state tree, continuing the trend of Pokémon professors being named after trees.
 Team Skull is the name of the villainous group in Alola.
 The Aether Foundation is an organization which studies Ultra Beasts, mysterious creatures from another dimension.
 Though Professor Samuel Oak does not appear in Sun and Moon, his cousin Samson Oak takes his place.

 Story

-The player starts off moving from Kanto region to Melemele Island of Alola region with their mother.
-After meeting Lillie and rescuing her special Pokémon she calls Nebby, the player obtains a starter Pokémon from local Professor Kukui and embarks on the island challenge, a coming-of-age custom spanning trials across Alola, along with local youngster Hau.
+The player starts off moving from Kanto Region to Melemele Island of the Alola Region with their mother.
+After meeting a young blonded girl named Lillie and rescuing her special Pokémon she calls Nebby, the player obtains a Starter Pokémon from local Professor Kukui and embarks on the Island Challenge, a coming-of-age custom spanning trials across Alola, along with local youngster Hau.
 Unlike in previous games, trials involve battles with powered-up Pokémon, followed by battles with each island's Kahuna upon completion of an island's trials.
-Throughout this, the player encounters Team Skull, a gang of people who quit the island trials whose members include their leader Guzma, and enforcer Gladion.
-The player also encounters the Aether Foundation, an organization aiming to shelter Pokémon from various threats.
+Throughout this, the player encounters Team Skull, a gang of people who quit the island trials whose members include their boss Guzma, and enforcer Gladion.
+The player also encounters the Aether Foundation, an organization led by a blonded woman named Lusamine aiming to shelter Pokémon from various threats.

 During a visit to the Aether Foundation's base, Aether Paradise—a very large floating structure—a mysterious creature called an Ultra Beast emerges from a wormhole, but retreats before it can be defeated or captured.
 Later, after the player has defeated Team Skull at their base, Gladion reveals that Team Skull has been working for the Aether Foundation, kidnapping Nebby to use its powers in summoning Ultra Beasts.
-The player then proceeds to battle through Aether Paradise with Hau and Gladion's help, eventually defeating Aether President Lusamine, who is revealed to be Gladion and Lillie's mother.
+The player then proceeds to battle through Aether Paradise with Hau and Gladion's help, eventually defeating Aether Foundation President Lusamine, who is revealed to be Gladion and Lillie's mother.
 Despite this, Lusamine and Guzma manage to open an Ultra Wormhole, with the former overclocking Nebby's powers, transporting them to Ultra Space, the Ultra Beasts' dimension.
 This causes Nebby to evolve into a cocoon-like form while Ultra Beasts are unleashed onto Alola's islands, forcing the island Kahunas and guardian deities to fight them.